gbene/SirGridsAlot/README.md

 # Quick example

-Create a 100x100 hexagonal and diamond grids enclosed in a circle of radius 1:
+Create a 100x100 hexagonal, diamond and triangular grids enclosed in a circle of radius 1:

 ```python
 import grids